-The end result, Hebrew after Thirty Days
+Video of me speaking Hebrew after Thirty Days

 Here’s me giving a brief speech in Hebrew.

 - Amir: “You’re Iranian and you can speak Hebrew and even write… are you a spy?”
 (No!
 Why do the Israelis think I’m a spy for Iran, and the Iranians think I’m a spy for Israel?
-Either way, I’d be good at it)
+Either way, I’d clearly be good at it)

 - Shachaf: “C’mon man you’re fluent in Hebrew!”
 (Absolutely not!
 He was just being nice.
-But there’s a lower threshold for “fluent” in languages fewer outsiders learn.)
+But there’s a lower threshold for “fluent” in languages that fewer outsiders learn.)

-My own assessment: The dialogue in the video is not perfect, and has errors, and I can’t pronounce the r sound, making it sound French.
+My own assessment: The dialogue in the video is not perfect and has errors, and I can’t pronounce the r sound, making it sound French.
 But I don’t care!
 It gets the message across fine.